masc-ucsc/docs/docs/pyrope/10-internals.md

 ### Shadowing

-Pyrope does not allow shadowing, but you can still have it with tuples.
-To access the tuple field, the `self.field` is always required.
-This avoid the problem of true shadowing.
+Pyrope does not allow shadowing in code blocks or lambda bodies.
+Tuple methods can still refer to their receiver through an explicit `self` argument, so method-local names do not need to shadow tuple fields.

 ```
 comb f1() -> (r) { r = 1 }

 const tup = (
   comb f1() -> (r) { r = 2 },
-  comb code() {
+  comb code(self) {
      cassert self.f1() == 2
      cassert f1() == 1
   }